Suffolk County Construction Accident Attorney

 Depending on the severity of your injuries, you may require surgery, hospitalization, and critical care.
 Rehabilitation and physical therapy could take months to return you to your previous state of health.
 If your injury resulted in permanent disability, you may not be able to return to your previous job.

 If your injuries occurred on a construction site, you could recover compensation for these losses.
-Trantolo & Trantolo, LLC’s dedicated Suffolk County personal injury lawyer can review your case and help you decide on your next steps.
+Trantolo & Trantolo, LLC’s dedicated Suffolk County construction accident lawyers can review your case and help you decide on your next steps.

 Typically, if you are a construction worker injured on the job, you can seek workers’ compensation benefits regardless of who was at fault.
 New York law requires most employers to carry workers’ compensation insurance for these types of situations.